cazyw/shakespeare-quotes/README.md

 I thought it'd be fun to build an online collection of Shakespeare quotes so I could save the quotes I'd selected each week and tag them with keywords.
 As themes are sometimes re-used or quotes might be applicable across multiple themes, this would be a way for me to see if any quotes I'd previously used match a theme.

-And it'd be a cool way for me to learn and put into practice routing, APIs, databases (MongoDB), React, forms and testing!
+And it'd be a cool way for me to learn and put into practice routing, Express, APIs, databases (MongoDB), React, forms and testing!
 An additional step I might add is logins and authentication.

 ### Setup and Environment